SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     }

 Semicolons are used to separate the three parts of the loop's definition, as in C.
-However, unlike C, there is no need to add parentheses around each part of the loop's definition.
+However, unlike C, there is no need to add parentheses around the entire “initialization; condition; increment” block.

 The loop is executed as follows: